What is Browser Sandboxing

 Test on Secured Real Device Cloud for Free

-Most of the browsers already have a sandbox to enhance your computer protection.
+Most browsers already have a sandbox to enhance your computer protection.
 Let’s see how it differs regarding different types of web browsers.

 Firefox Sandbox

 This activity helps limit the contamination from any malware in case any suspicious activity occurs.
-The Parent part of the code mediates between the computer resources and the child processes that are run in the Sandbox.
-This way the computer resources are not fully exposed to the code.
+The Parent part of the code mediates between the computer resources and the child processes run in the Sandbox.
+This way, the computer resources are not fully exposed to the code.

 However, users can alter the strictness or ease of the sandboxing level in Firefox.
-When the Sandbox runs at Level 0, Firefox is least restrictive in nature, while at level 2, it stands balanced.
+Firefox is least restrictive when the Sandbox runs at Level 0, while at level 2, it stands balanced.
 At level 3, Firefox behaves to be very restrictive.
-To check the Sandboxing level of Firefox in use, enter the following command in the address bar of Firefox
+To check the Sandboxing level of Firefox, enter the following command in the address bar of Firefox.

 about:config